-As submitted the proposed scheme fails to achieve an appropriate layout which includes the provision of open space/green corridors within the site.
-The amount of built form and potential for landscaping opportunities would result in a harsh, hard built development with the remainder of the mill, six new build dwellings, car parking spaces and bin stores and the 3m high wall to Skipton Road contributing to this contrary to policy ENV2, LIV5 and paragraph 127 of the National Planning Policy Framework.
+As submitted the proposed scheme would provide an appropriate layout which includes the provision of some green space within the site.
+The amount of built form and the limited potential for landscaping opportunities would result in an adequate layout with the remainder of the mill, six new build dwellings, car parking spaces and bin stores and the 3m high wall to Skipton Road contributing to the built form, however, this would accord with policy LIV5 subject to an appropriate landscaping condition.